vic-dragon/vic-dragon.github.io/_pages/ROI_selection.md

   nav: "dmri"
 ---

-## ROI Selection
-This section describes how to select a region of interest on the template brain in **fsleyes**.
+This page describes how to select a region of interest on the template brain in **fsleyes**.

 ### Step 1